 This manual wheelchair by Karman is a very flexible wheelchair in terms of how adjustable it is.
 You can easily change the height of the armrests and backrests allowing for some really great customization.

 On certain wheelchairs, it can take some time to change heights.
-With this manual wheelchair, all you need are 2 Allen keys and a wrench.
-The great part is that these tools are provided with the chair when you order it.
+With this wheelchair, all you need are 2 Allen keys and a wrench.
+The great part is that these tools are provided with the chair when you order them.

 Because of the customization, this chair can be used with many different people sizes.
 From young adults to older adults and all in between.